 Tax credits are benefit payments.
 They’re paid to people in work that are low income or have children.
 There are two tax credits – working tax credit (for those working but on a low income) and child tax credit (for those on a low income, these are regardless of working or not with children).
 Existing tax credit claimants need to renew them each year.

-New claimants must claim Universal Credit rather than Working or Child Tax Credits; eventually, existing tax credit claimants will be moved over to Universal Credit.
+New claimants must claim Universal Credit rather than Working or Child Tax Credits.
+Eventually, existing tax credit claimants will be moved over to Universal Credit.
 This is due to happen between November 2020 and December 2023.

 Tax credits can go up or down as a result of changes in family or work circumstances.

-Changes in that must be reported to HMRC
+Report Changes to HMRC

-A tax credit claimant must report any of the following changes in circumstance to HMRC.
+A tax credit claimant must report any of the following changes in circumstance to HMRC:

 - Your partner or child dies.

 - A child leaves home or is taken into care.